umutto/buddy-19/README.md

 - **Quiz room**: People in the room take turns asking questions.

   - These questions can be an image, video, text, freely set by the quiz master for that turn.
-Question answers can be multiple selections, free text (levenshtein distance is used to ignore typos) input, or you can set a buzzer button to make it more like a game show.
+  - Question answers can be multiple selections, free text (levenshtein distance is used to ignore typos) input, numeric input (closest guesses get more points), or you can set a buzzer button to make it more like a game show.
   - Answers can be submitted once the quiz master for that round clicks submit, there is a countdown before the question is revealed and a delay compensation when a user submits their answer so it's pretty much fair.
 But bear in mind, that this is an app to have fun together with friends.
   - Users can have limited time to answer, set by the original room host.
   - Points for the people answer correctly goes as 100 \* # of people in the room for the fastest answer and decreases by 100 for rest of the people.